 FDA proposes rules overhaul to expand the availability of experimental drugs.
 The Agency also clarifies permissible charges to patients.
 FDA News (12/11/2006)

 The Guidance for Institutional Review Boards and Clinical Investigators contains information on: Obtaining an Emergency IND, Emergency Exemption from Prospective IRB, Approval Exception from Informed Consent, and Requirement Planned Emergency Research, Informed Consent Exception.

 Instructions for Sponsors of Emergency Investigational New Drug (EIND) Applications for Antimicrobial Products.
 From the Office of Antimicrobial Products, Division of Antiviral Products (11/29/2005)

 For investigational biological products regulated by CBER, call 301-827-1800.

 After working hours, call FDA’s Office of Emergency Operations at 1-866-300-4374 or 301-796-8240.

-CDER Investigational New Drug (IND) Renumbering Drug Applications and Current Good Manufacturing Practice (CGMP) Regulations Drug Development and Review Definitions Electronic Regulatory Submissions and Review Helpful Links FDAAA Certification to Accompany Drug, Biological Product, and Device Applications or Submissions Federal Regulations for Clinical Investigators IND Forms and Instructions Information for Clinical Investigators (INDs) Institutional Review Boards (IRBs) and Protection of Human Subjects in Clinical Trials Small Business Assistance
+Investigational New Drug (IND) Renumbering Drug Applications and Current Good Manufacturing Practice (CGMP) Regulations Drug Development and Review Definitions Electronic Regulatory Submissions and Review Helpful Links FDAAA Certification to Accompany Drug, Biological Product, and Device Applications or Submissions Federal Regulations for Clinical Investigators Information for Clinical Investigators (INDs) Institutional Review Boards (IRBs) and Protection of Human Subjects in Clinical Trials Small Business Assistance

 - Small Business Assistance: Contact, Organization and Meeting Information

-- Small Business Assistance: Frequently Asked Questions on Drug Development and IND Applications
+- Small Business Assistance: FAQs on Drug Development and IND Applications

-Small Business Assistance: Frequently Asked Questions on the Pre-Investigational New Drug (IND) Meeting
+- Small Business Assistance: FAQs on the Pre-Investigational New Drug (IND) Meeting